PennyLaneAI/pennylane/doc/introduction/templates.rst

 Embedding templates
 -------------------

-Embeddings, found in the :mod:`pennylane.templates.embeddings` module, encode input features into the quantum state of the circuit.
+Embeddings encode input features into the quantum state of the circuit.
 Hence, they take a feature vector as an argument.
-These embeddings can also depend on trainable parameters, in which case the embedding is learnable.
+These embeddings can also depend on trainable parameters and be repeated.

 The following embedding templates are available: